Employability Skills: A Guide to Skills Employers Look For

 As good leaders can bring the best out of the team members leadership is an essential skill in the workplace.
-Good leaders motivate his team to increase employee engagement, employee retention and ultimately, the overall productivity.
+Good leaders motivate their team to increase employee engagement, employee retention and ultimately, overall productivity.
 So leaders need to be good role models.

 The role of leaders in the workplace are as follows:

 Give clear and concise direction to the team members